telerik/winforms-docs/controls/picturebox/features/pan-and-zoom.md

 #### Zoom properties

+**RadPictureBox** exposes **ZoomProperties** property that is responsible for the zoom operations.
 The zooming can be controlled through the following useful properties:

 - **ZoomStep**: Gets or sets the step that increments or decrements the element during a zoom operation with the mouse.
 Cannot have negative value.